 About Triumph Aerostructures, LLC

 Triumph Group's companies design, engineer, manufacture, repair, and overhaul a variety of aerostructures, and aircraft components and systems for customers that include commercial, general, and military original and aftermarket equipment manufacturers.
-The company's three operating segments are Integrated Systems (flight controls, fuel pumps, and gearbox solutions); Product Support (maintenance, repair, and overhaul); and Aerospace Structures (makes metallic and composite aerostructures and structural components).
-It operates through some 50 facilities around the world.
+Extensive product and service offerings include full post-delivery value chain services that simplify the maintenance, repair and overhaul ("MRO") supply chain.
+Through its ground support equipment maintenance, component MRO and post-production supply chain activities, Systems & Support is positioned to provide integrated planeside repair solutions globally.
+It operates through some 40 facilities around the world.

-Triumph divides its business into three segments: Aerospace Structures (60% of net sales), Integrated Systems (30%), and Product Support (10%).
+Triumph Group, Inc. divides its business into two segments: Aerospace Structures and Systems and Support.

-The Aerospace Structure segment makes wings, wing boxes, fuselage panels, horizontal and vertical tails, and subassemblies such as floor grids.
-It also engineers detailed structural design in metal and composites, including advanced composite and interior structures, joining processes such as welding, autoclave bonding and conventional mechanical fasteners and a variety of special processes, such as super plastic titanium forming, aluminum and titanium chemical milling, and surface treatments.
+The Aerospace Structure segment generates about 55% of sales, This segment makes wings, wing boxes, fuselage panels, horizontal and vertical tails, and subassemblies such as floor grids.
+It also engineers detailed structural design in metal and composites, including advanced composite and interior structures, joining processes such as welding, autoclave bonding and conventional mechanical fasteners and a variety of special processes, such as super plastic titanium forming, aluminum and titanium chemical milling.

-Pennsylvania-based Triumph has some 50 locations in 20 US states and seven other countries.
+Pennsylvania-based Triumph has some 40 locations in 15 US states including: Texas, Ohio, Oklahoma, Florida, Utah, Indiana and seven other countries.
 It has international locations in Canada, France, Germany, Ireland, Mexico, Thailand, and the UK.

 Sales and Marketing

-US customers account for the majority of sales; Boeing is at the top of the list, generating around 35% of Triumph's total sales.
-In addition, Gulfstream Aerospace Corporation accounts for more than 10%.
+Boeing is at the top of the list on sales, generating around 35% of Triumph's total sales.
+In addition, Gulfstream Aerospace Corporation accounts for more than 5%.
 It serves mainly the original equipment manufacturer, military, airline, and air cargo industries.

 To improve its faltering financial performance, Triumph has been divesting non-core assets, pursuing high-margin business, cutting costs, and trying to attract better talent.
 Improvements have been seen in the Global Hawk wing program and Boeing 747 and 767 programs.
 Triumph has also, importantly, extricated itself from six big, bad contracts that were inflicting punishing losses on the company.
 These were the Gulfstream G650 and G280, Bombardier 7500, Embraer E2, Bell 525, and Boeing 787 programs.